Azure-Samples/azure-maps-selection-control/README.md

 # Azure Maps Selection Control module

 An Azure Maps Web SDK module that provides controls for selecting data in a data source using drawing tools or by requesting a route range polygon.
+By default it will select any geometry that intersects the search area.
+Use the `shapeSelectionMode` to limit the type of geometries that are selected from the data source.

 This module requires the Azure Maps drawing tools module to also be loaded in the app.